-Till now, you got to know about the conventional methods of downloading and installing Cypress and you clearly got the idea that no matter how simple a process looks, it will take a number of steps to execute Cypress tests by those methods.
-But, do you know that a small browser extension can make you generate efficient Cypress test codes within seconds?
-Well, it is absolutely true and much easier than you can even imagine.
+Till now, you got to know about the conventional methods of downloading and installing Cypress and you clearly got the idea that no matter how simple a process looks.
+But do you know that a small browser extension can make you generate efficient Cypress test codes within seconds?

-Yes, we are talking about the amazing Cypress Test Recorder from PreFlight.
-This tool enables you to set up your tests once through a simple interface and as soon as you are done completing the steps you want to test, you have its most efficient Cypress code to start with.
+With Cypress Test Recorder from Preflight, you can set up your tests once through a simple interface and as soon as you are done completing the steps you want to test, you have its most efficient Cypress code to start with.
 Just add the extension to your browser by clicking here and start creating your Cypress tests as simply as shown below.

-Don’t just stay tempted by these amazing functionalities.
-Get started with this amazing Cypress Test Recorder from PreFlight.
-For more information, check out our documentation on our website.
-Also, visit our blog page for more such amazing articles.
+So don't just stay tempted by these amazing functionalities.
+Get started with this amazing Cypress Test Recorder from Preflight.